 Training presents a prime opportunity to expand the knowledge base of all employees.
 In some instances, many employers find training as an expensive opportunity; work time is consumed by training session.
-Despite this drawback, training and development provides both the municipality and the individual employee with benefits that may cost time, however it's a worthwhile investment.
+Despite this drawback, training and development provides both the municipality and the individual employee with benefits that may cost time; however, it is a worthwhile investment.